Student semester parking permits must be obtained by registering online. Follow the links and instructions to complete the registration process.

 Payment and Appeal of Parking Violations

 Refunds for parking permits shall be granted on a prorated basis.
 The amount of the refund is determined by the price paid for the parking permit.
-The refund price may be obtained by contacting the Parking Office during normal business hours.
-The parking permit must be returned in order to receive a refund.
+The refund price may be obtained by contacting the University Parking Office during normal business hours.
+The parking permit must be returned to receive a refund.